What is Mortgage Protection?

-By law, your lender must make sure that you have this cover before taking out a mortgage.
+By law, your lender must guarantee that you have this cover before taking out a mortgage.
 However, your lender may allow you to take out a mortgage without having mortgage protection insurance if:

 - You are buying an investment property